 Shoreline will use these funds to support district-wide literacy efforts, including enhancements to the classroom libraries to provide more books to reflect the diversity of the student population.

 Tamaplais Union High School District

-DSE will use these funds to continue to support Assistive Technology programs directed toward literacy support for students, teacher grants that focus on the arts, literacy, health and technology in special education classrooms, as well multiple inclusion programs designed to increase the knowledge, understanding and perspectives on the value and application of inclusion of students with disabilities.
+DSE will use these funds to continue to support Assistive Technology programs directed toward literacy support for students and teacher grants that focus on the arts, literacy, health, and technology in special education classrooms, as well as multiple inclusion programs designed to increase the knowledge, understanding, and perspectives on the value and application of inclusion of students with disabilities.